DmitriiShubin/SBD/README.md

 Considering there is the input data:
 Data.shape = [n_samples,n_channels,Length] (Pytorch-like)

 1. Generate the batch of filters (filer bank) with N filters.
-Overlap between filters is preferable.
+The overlap between filters is preferable.
 The order of filters is defined with respect to the accuracy/computational time trade-off.

 2. Apply all filters on the data, combine the filtered data into channels: